 This entails communicating the importance of the adoption, the budget, expectations, and the timeline for implementation and training.
 Without support from the executives, there’s no chance you will succeed with the implementation.

-#2 Establish SPOC
+#2 Establish a SPOC

 After getting approval from stakeholders, the next thing to do is establish a single point of contact for the entire program.
 This needs to be someone with proven expertise and experience.
 Doing this bridges the knowledge gap between your vendor and your organization.